Bambofy/dbc_cpp/README.md

 it computes the total require, ensure and invariant predicates (including inherited methods) and throws an exception if they fail.

 ## Capabilities
-All of the above work with inheritance.
+All of the below work with inheritance, but, the library has not been battle tested so use with caution.

 - Invariants
 - Require